vyom-os/SAM2-Implementation-ReactNative/README.md

 ### Segment Anything Model 2 in React Native(Android part)
-Segment Anything Model 2 (SAM 2) is a foundation model towards solving promptable visual segmentation in images and videos.
-We extend SAM to video by considering images as a video with a single frame.
-The model design is a simple transformer architecture with streaming memory for real-time video processing.
-We build a model-in-the-loop data engine, which improves model and data via user interaction, to collect our SA-V dataset, the largest video segmentation dataset to date.
-SAM 2 trained on our data provides strong performance across a wide range of tasks and visual domains.
+Segment Anything Model 2 (SAM 2) is a foundation model aimed at solving promptable visual segmentation in images and videos.
+By integrating Vyom with SAM2, we enable real-time image processing and machine learning image segmentation capabilities, delivering AI image segmentation solutions that power real-time data analysis.
+Meta extended SAM2 to video by considering images as a single-frame video, leveraging SAM2 image processing to unify image segmentation and other critical applications.

 __Download SAM2__ onnx model from https://huggingface.co/models?p=1&sort=trending&search=segment+anything
 Preferabley generate it yourself.
 Follow the steps given in https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#onnx-export

-__ONNX Runtime__ is a cross-platform machine-learning model accelerator, with a flexible interface to integrate hardware-specific libraries.
-ONNX Runtime can be used with models from PyTorch, Tensorflow/Keras, TFLite, scikit-learn, and other frameworks.
-Checkout https://onnxruntime.ai/docs/
+**ONNX Runtime** is a high-performance cross-platform machine learning model accelerator, enabling integration with various hardware libraries. **ONNX Runtime for deep learning models** supports models from frameworks like PyTorch, TensorFlow/Keras, TFLite, scikit-learn, and more.
+We use **ONNX Runtime integration for mobile apps** to accelerate the model inference, particularly in the context of **real-time AI inference for mobile devices**.

-Follow the microsoft's onnxruntime-inference-examples for better understanding of onnx runtime. https://github.com/microsoft/onnxruntime-inference-examples
+For more details on **ONNX Runtime**, visit the official [ONNX Runtime Documentation](https://onnxruntime.ai/docs/).
+Also, check out the [Microsoft ONNX Runtime Inference Examples](https://github.com/microsoft/onnxruntime-inference-examples) for further understanding of ONNX's functionality.

 __Understanding the working__
-Segment Anything Model comes in two parts.
-One is encoder, that encodes and prepares the image for segmentation.
-Other is decoder that takes the points and encoder result to produce the mask.
+The **Segment Anything Model** consists of two parts: the **encoder** and the **decoder**.
+The encoder prepares and encodes the image for segmentation, while the decoder processes the points from the encoder's output to produce the segmentation masks.

-SAM is trained with images of dimension 1024X1024.
-So the model scales the image to 1024X1024 format before working on it.
-Keeping this in mind you should mindfully give the input points of the image(scaled to 1024).
+SAM2 is trained with images of dimension **1024x1024**.
+The model scales the image to this format before performing any processing.
+It’s crucial to provide input points scaled to **1024x1024** for accurate results.

-The decoder produces multiple masks with different scores(ranging between 0 and 1).
-The score is the models confidence on that mask.
-Each point in a mask is a set of x and y coordinate of image.
-Also each point has its own value(ranging between 0 and 1) again representing model’s confidence on that point.
-You can filter the mask points based on these scores.
+The decoder produces multiple masks, each associated with a score (ranging between 0 and 1).
+The score reflects the model's confidence in each mask, with each point in the mask representing its coordinates in the image.
+Each point also carries a confidence score, allowing you to filter **low-confidence masks or points** when needed.

-For faster inference and to avoid inturruption to UI thread we have used kotlin's coroutines to load models and process image.
-We created a native module and exposed it to React Native component.
+For faster inference and to avoid interruptions to the UI thread, we use **Kotlin Coroutines for machine learning**.
+This ensures asynchronous loading of the **SAM2 encoder and decoder ONNX files** without blocking the React Native UI thread.
+We created a native module in **React Native with ONNX Runtime** to expose this segmentation functionality to the React Native components for seamless integration.

-__Note__: For selecting multiple points just keep on adding the points in the points array with label 1.
-For removing a segment send a point of that segment with label 0.
+**Note**: For selecting multiple points, keep adding the points in the points array with label 1.
+To remove a segment, add a point of that segment with label 0.

 __Follow steps to run the app__